tjdharamsi/E4571-Personalisation-Theory-Project/README.md

 ## Part II - Summary of findings

 We have implemented four different types of algorithms from scratch and have compared them with with a naïve model.
 These four models are Tree-based Approximate Nearest Neighbor (ANN), Locality Sensitive Hashing (LSH), Item-item collaborative filtering (CF) and Content-based model.
+We also created a hybrid model that is a combination of LSH and Content-based model.

 We used five-fold cross-validation for all of our developed models, which helped us in selecting the best model for comparison against the benchmark.